Skip to content

 Hepatitis A

-• Hepatitis A is a liver disease caused by hepatitis A virus (HAV), which can lead to acute hepatitis.
+• Hepatitis A is an acute liver disease caused by hepatitis A virus (HAV) infection.

 • The incubation period is usually 14 - 28 days.